Remove Non-Printable Characters in Excel [5+ Methods]

 Here, cell B2 has a non-printable character.
 This formula will remove all non-printable characters from cell B2.

-All non-printable characters are removed now as you wished.
+All non-printable characters are removed now as you desire.

 Note: The CLEAN function can not remove non-printable spaces.